Nissan CEO calls for Renault board to review Ghosn findings | MarketScreener

 While investors do want to see the alliance structure evolve, Saikawa said, "that is really not the current priority."

-"The important thing today is to stabilise things and work together trustingly - not to know whether Nissan should have voting rights in Renault," he added in the interview.
+"The important thing today is to stabilize things and work together trustingly - not to know whether Nissan should have voting rights in Renault," he added in the interview.

 (Reporting by Laurence Frost and Gilles Guillaume; editing by John Irish and Alexander Smith)